jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-133.md

 Nor do I want to deny that many such holes may be found in them.
 It will suffice here to assume -->

-Iron has coil-like holes through which the striated particles pass.
+Iron has coil-like holes through which the virtual photons pass.

 The halves of such holes are engraved on the surfaces of iron.
 - When these surfaces are properly joined, they form complete holes.